psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 ```

-She then suggests that when "Jabne Eyre" first appaear, not only did many previous pupils identify Lowood with the Cowen Bridge school, but they they wrote letters of support directly to Carus Wilson and in praise of their time there.
-An public letter of support is also claimed to have appeared in a Review in 1855.
+She then suggests that when "Jayne Eyre" first appeared, not only did many previous pupils identify Lowood with the Cowen Bridge school, but that they wrote letters of support directly to Carus Wilson and in praise of their time there.
+A public letter of support is also claimed to have appeared in a Review in 1855.

 ```{admonition} As I have it in my power, (cont.)
 :class: dropdown